02.methodology

 // how we use it

-Ignix67 is built with this methodology.
+Ignix67 is one product built this way.

 See the platform